 It’s no secret that I’m a fan of Marie Kondo’s book, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 If you haven’t read it, it’s one of a handful of books I completely recommend.
 Especially if your home is in need of some order.

-Here are my top 9 tidying tips from the Konmari method:
+Without further ado, below are my top 9 tidying tips from the Konmari method.

 Maybe you have something you love, but other people would see it as trash.
 Konmari says you should keep it.
 Better yet, display it proudly.